Identiticoders/wrenidm/README.md

 # WrenIDM

-OpenIDM enables you to consolidate multiple identity sources for policy and workflow-based management.
-OpenIDM can consume, transform and feed data to external sources so that you maintain control over the identities of users, devices and other objects.
+WrenIDM enables you to consolidate multiple identity sources for policy and workflow-based management.
+WrenIDM can consume, transform and feed data to external sources so that you maintain control over the identities of users, devices and other objects.

-OpenIDM provides a modern UI experience that allows you to manage your data without writing a single line of code.
-The standard RESTful interfaces also offer ultimate flexibility so that you can customize and develop the product to fit the requirements of your deployment.
+WrenIDM provides standard RESTful interfaces to offer ultimate flexibility so that you can customize and develop the product to fit the requirements of your deployment.

 ## Build The Source Code